Footbridge: Long footbridges

-Sky Bridge 721, the longest pedestrian suspension bridge, which spans in the Králický Sněžník mountain in the Czech Republic, opened in May 2022.
+Bridge of National Unity, in Hungary, is the longest pedestrian suspension bridge, as of 2024, and before Sky Bridge 721 was the longest which spans in the Králický Sněžník mountain in the Czech Republic, opened in May 2022.
 The 721 m bridge hangs 95 m above ground.

 The United Wholesale Mortgage Pedestrian Bridge in Pontiac, Michigan is the longest enclosed pedestrian bridge, completed on October 1, 2021.
 The 305 metre bridge was part of a $250 million project to UWM's offices, which converted a former warehouse and utilized shipping containers for offices, corridors, and other spaces.

 The Walkway Over The Hudson footbridge was originally built for trains, it was recently restored as a pedestrian walkway.
 The footbridge has a total length of 2063 m.
 Before it was demolished in 2011, the Hornibrook Bridge which crossed Bramble Bay in Queensland, Australia was longer than the Poughkeepsie Bridge at 2.684 km.